GTDae/asteroids/README.md

 Your current score is displayed in the top-right corner of the screen.

 The game also features a high-score system that persists between sessions.
 The top 10 scores are stored in a local file, and the top 3 are displayed in the top-left corner of the screen.
-This allows players to track their performance over time.
+The high scores also include a session time in hh:mm:ss format, allowing players to compare not only their score, but also the efficiency and duration of their game.

 ___